-The main intention of establishing this document is to foster discussions with potential collaboration partners by sharing areas of interest across the entire Carderock division.
+The main intention of establishing this document is to foster discussions with potential collaboration partners by sharing areas of interest across the entire Carderock Division.

-Needs for all six Naval Surface Warfare Center Carderock Division (NSWCCD) departments (3 Business and 3 Technical) are itemized in this document.
-An overall description is provided for each department followed by a list of the needs (Business or Science and Technology) that exist for them at this time to establish and maintain foundational knowledge and/or capabilities to build upon for the future.
+The needs for all six Naval Surface Warfare Center Carderock Division (NSWCCD) departments (three business and three technical) are itemized in this document.
+An overall description is provided for each department followed by a list of the needs that exist for them at this time to establish and maintain foundational knowledge and/or capabilities to build upon for the future.